oDD BIRD REVIEWS

 By Ron Weinstock | Jazz-Blues Report

-Trotter for several years, and during the lockdown, they worked on the songs through zoom.
+Ada Bird Wolfe's "Odd Bird" is a remarkable jazz vocal album comprised of original songs.
+During the Covid-19 pandemic, she treated her time as a job and wrote 45 songs.
+She has worked with pianist, composer, and arranger Jamieson Trotter for several years, and during the lockdown, they worked on the songs through Zoom.
 She provided the melodies and lyrics to which he added harmonies and arrangements.
-The two are joined on the twelve tracks by bassist Dan Lutz, drummer Peter Buck, reeds player Scott Mayo, and percussionist Joey Deleon.
+The two are joined on the twelve tracks by bassist Dan Lutz, drummer Peter Buck, reeds player Scott Mayo, and percussionist Joey DeLeon.

 Mayo is on tenor sax on "Lover's Leap," with a Monkish-tinge to the accompaniment as Wolfe wonders about the risks of love.
 Another sterling selection is the breezy evocation of lovers walking together on Rio's beaches, "Samba Batucada."
-Deleon's percolating percussion helps drive along with Mayo's heated tenor sax solo.
+DeLeon's percolating percussion helps drive along with Mayo's heated tenor sax solo.
 "Did I Ever" is her heartfelt remembrance of a love affair that went wrong with Trotter's exquisite accompaniment.
 The one topical song is "Ordinary Man," written after George Floyd's death with Trotter's austere accompaniment complementing her poignant vocal.

 These are some of the pleasures heard on this marvelous recording.
 "Odd Bird" contains intriguing songs that are superbly sung and backed, whose performances will linger in one's head after listening.